| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 REF·C

 The schedule is the manager.
 It runs the roster on time, every time, and only escalates the one thing that needs a person.
-That's the whole trick: automate the work, keep the judgment.
+That's the whole trick: automate the work, keep the judgment — and put the whole thing on a screen you can watch.

 The machine does the work.
 You keep the judgment.